Course Outline

 2 Demonstrate and apply knowledge of inorganic chemistry.
 Empowered

-3 Communicate in scientific writing.
+3 Communicate effectively.
 Empowered

 Engaged